asn42/website/content/activités/fosdem/_index.en.md

 +++
 title = "FOSDEM"
-description = "Voyages groupés au FOSDEM avec l'" sort_by = "date" weight = 20
+description = "Group trip to FOSDEM with " sort_by = "date"
+weight = 20
 [extra]